Badrouu17/roses/README.md

 ## ROSES

-built with ❤ using react , react-hooks, react-context-api and tailwindCSS
+built with ❤ using react , react-hooks, react-context-api, react-router and tailwindCSS

 ## Available Scripts